Jeff Ward (actor)

-Jeff Ward is an American actor.
-He is best known for his starring roles as Charles Manson in Manson's Lost Girls (2016), Seth Marlowe in Channel Zero: No-End House (2017), and Deke Shaw in Marvel's Agents of S.H.I.E.L.D.
-(2017–2020).
+Jeff Ward (born December 30, 1986) is an American actor and theatre director.
+He is best known for his role as Deke Shaw in Agents of S.H.I.E.L.D.
+(2017–2020) and Buggy the Clown in One Piece (2023–present).
+He also played Roy Hardaway in the Netflix miniseries Brand New Cherry Flavor (2021) and Seth Marlowe in Channel Zero: No-End House (2017).

 Early life and education

 Ward was born in Washington, D.C., and grew up in Radnor, Pennsylvania, a suburb of Philadelphia, where he began acting in theatrical productions.
 He has one younger sister who is a third grade teacher.
 Ward attended Tisch School of the Arts along with fellow actor Miles Teller.
 He is also an alumnus of Stella Adler School for Acting.

 Career

 Ward received recognition after he was cast as Charles Manson in the 2016 TV movie Manson's Lost Girls, a role he accepted because he felt that "people inherently have a slightly dark side."

 In 2017, he starred as Seth Marlowe in the critically acclaimed horror anthology series Channel Zero: No-End House.

 Later in 2017, he was cast as Deke Shaw on the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D. in a recurring role during season five.
 Originally he was cast as Virgil, a minor character who dies in the first episode of the season, but during the table read of the episode, the main cast felt that Ward "nailed it" as Virgil and wanted him to stay on as Deke, who had not yet been cast.
 After the reading, the producers reached out to Ward and offered him to audition for Deke, which ended in him ultimately being cast in the part.
 Ward was promoted to series regular for season six, and returned in that capacity for the seventh and final season.

 In November 2019, it was announced that Ward would appear in a main role on the Netflix horror drama miniseries Brand New Cherry Flavor.
 The miniseries was released on August 13, 2021.

+In September 2022, Ward was cast in the role of Buggy the Clown in the Netflix series One Piece, based on the manga of the same name.
+The following year he made his debut as a theatre director with an Off-Broadway production of John Patrick Shanley's Danny and the Deep Blue Sea at the Lucille Lortel Theatre.
+The production starred Aubrey Plaza and Christopher Abbott, with Ward himself stepping in for Abbott as an understudy.